 When most people think of workers’ compensation claims, they don’t think of office worker injuries.
 Because office workers typically sit at their desks throughout the day, they are perceived to be at very little risk of injury.
-Construction worker injuries are expected because working on at a construction site seems dangerous.
+Construction worker injuries are expected because working at a construction site seems dangerous.
 On the other hand, an office does not seem to be a dangerous work environment.
 Working at your desk for long hours, however, can pose a significant risk of injury.

 Working in front of a computer for 8 to 10 hours a day can be hazardous to your health.
 Doing so can cause such injuries as: